 #2 Sliver Queen

-This card is known for being the first really good Sliver Commander.
+This card is known for being the first fantastic Sliver Commander.
 It is also known for its insane rarity and price, which is a result of the Reserved List.
-Its abilities, on the other hand, have become somewhat outdated but are still really good in general.
+Its abilities, on the other hand, have become somewhat outdated but are still excellent in general.

 Once again, it is a creature that provides all colors in the game.
 It also has good stats, better compared to Sliver Hivelord, being a 7/7 for 5 mana.
 Lastly, its ability to pay 2 mana and create a Sliver token is also good to increase board presence and power level.